Will Benson Preview, Player Props: Reds vs. Cardinals

 Will Benson At The Plate

-- In 18 games this season (17.6%), Benson has picked up an RBI, and in eight of those games (7.8%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- Benson has picked up an RBI in 18.3% of his games this season, with more than one RBI in 7.7% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.